201 First Street

 In 1970, Victor purchased the two-story building just west of the Star Store from Etta C. DeBruyn and had it demolished.
 Victor's son Joe and two friends rented the town's dump truck and hauled material out to the dump.
 The lot remained vacant for several years.

-In 1977, the Primaveras sold the store to Dale Elliott and Roberta ran it until 1984 when they sold it to Gene and Tamara Felton.
+In 1977, the Primaveras sold the store to Dale Elliott and Roberta ran it until 1984 when they sold it to Gene and Tamar Felton.

 Another addition to the Star Store designed by Michael Boyd was constructed on the vacant lot in 1994.